zacha0dev/my-networking-handbook/README.md

 # My Networking Handbook

-## Intro
+## Introduction
-This handbook is a simple guide with basic networking ideas.
-It’s made for quick and easy reference when working with today’s modern networks.
+This handbook is a simple guide with basic networking concepts.
+It's meant to serve as a quick reference sheet when working with today's modern hybrid networks.

 ## Content